richardd-f/richardd-f/README.md

 # Hi, I'm Felix 👋

-I'm a full-stack developer passionate about building apps with Node.js, React, Kotlin, and IoT.
+I'm a full-stack developer passionate about building apps with React and Kotlin.
 Currently learning blockchain, SaaS development, and system automation.

 ---